Miles City area map

 Housing Costs

-Renters pay a median of $750 per month—a figure that would barely cover a studio apartment in Bozeman or Whitefish.
-Home values rank in the 41st percentile among Montana towns, while rents sit at the 23rd percentile.
-The vacancy rate of 10.6% is higher than most Montana towns, meaning renters have real choices and rarely face bidding wars for available units.
-For a detailed look at inventory and market trends, see our Miles City housing market guide.
+Renters pay a median of $750 per month.
+Home values rank in the 42nd percentile among Montana towns, while rents sit at the 23rd percentile.
+For a detailed look at market trends, inventory, and buying conditions, see our Miles City housing market guide.

 Income & Affordability